 If recent events are anything to go by, Qatar has no intention of lifting the VoIP restrictions.
 Before you jet out of your country, download and install a reliable VPN, and have a second VPN service as a backup.
 This way, once you’re in Qatar it will be easy to access WhatsApp, FaceTime, Skype and other VoIP services.

 We recommend getting started with ExpressVPN — the best VPN for Qatar — thanks to its all-around performance.
-It easily unblocks VoIP services and its fast speeds support uninterrupted voice and video calling.
+Its fast speeds support uninterrupted voice and video calling, making it the best VPN for Skype and other VoIP services.
 However, should ExpressVPN’s price be off-putting, NordVPN and Surfshark are cheaper yet reliable alternatives.